-“The UFirst program and the interaction with the Core community has been incredibly valuable to us,” Keith said.
+“The UFirst program and the interaction with the Core Community have been incredibly valuable to us,” Keith said.
 “Bringing on these thought partners, advisors, and investors from that network was super helpful.”

 Keith is a founder we are proud to back, as his excitement for BusRight stems from a simple observation and has developed into a passion for company building.

-In the past year, Keith’s execution skills and talent leadership have evolved as he guided his growing team of engineers, designers, and customer-facing employees to build the BusRight product and onboard new customers, all in spite of the global pandemic.
+In the past year, Keith’s execution skills and talent leadership have evolved as he guided his growing team of engineers, designers, and customer-facing employees to build the BusRight product and onboard new customers, all despite the global pandemic.
 He also displayed remarkable adaptability when he suggested using BusRight’s routing software to arrange lunch delivery to school children now confined to their homes.

 The Technology is Upgrading an Often Overlooked Industry

 As part of our Digital Transformation thesis, we look for opportunities where vertical software can help digitize and bring intelligence to industries that are largely offline or stuck with antiquated incumbent software.

 Despite being the largest mass transit system in the country, there is no modern technological solution to service the pain points of the current school bus system, ranging from location tracking to route planning, to balancing the needs of multiple stakeholders.
 The technology now exists to solve these problems but has yet to be applied to this important sector in the transportation industry (one that is particularly high stakes for the stakeholders involved).